weldonkipchirchir/minigrep/README.md

 Duct tape.
 ```

-To search for the string "duct" in a case-sensitive manner, run the following command:
+To search for the string "safe" in a case-sensitive manner, run the following command:

 ```
-cargo run -- duct example.txt
+cargo run -- safe example.txt
 ```

 This will output: